Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix OpenBlocks Glyphs not being named properly in WAILA (OpenBlocks Reopened).
 - Fix OpenBlocks Item Cannon not being able to fire properly in some directions (OpenBlocks Reopened).
 - Prevent non-player entities from being able to enter Vethea.
+- Fix Baubles not respecting the Curse of Binding and Vanishing (Bubbles).

 ## Balance Adjustments: